randicrews/JWLIA/README.md

 # JWLIA Mirror
 A duplication of the JWLIA homepage.
+I added media queries to make it responsive.

 [Check it out here :sparkles:](https://jwliamirror.netlify.app)